Fast & Furious – building the new web service for secondary education provider Gradia

 “We picked the number one offer and got a number one site”

 Close co-operation and active communication with the client via Slack kept development efficient – iteration needs were at a minimum and when changes were needed, decision making was fast and straightforward.
-The whole project team was committed to working with agile methods, which meant that the sprint meetings and backlog prioritization were a crucial part of keeping the project on track and giving a view to the real time status of the project progress.
+The whole project team was committed to working with agile methods, which meant that the sprint meetings and backlog prioritisation were a crucial part of keeping the project on track and giving a view to the real time status of the project progress.

 In the end, we had a truly mobile first site, which was developed together with the users and the client.
 The whole project team worked hard to meet the deadline and the site was launched just in time for Jyväskylä Educational Consortium to transform into Gradia.